Skip to main content

 This is a coupled hydrodynamic (ELCOM) and biogeochemical (CAEDYM) model.
 The hydrodynamic model predicts the velocity, transport, mixing, temperature, and salinity distribution subjected to inflows, outflows, wind stress, surface heating or cooling.
 CAEDYM simulates inorganic particles, dissolved oxygen, organic and inorganic nutrients, phytoplankton, macroalgae and macrophytes, zooplankton, fish, mussels and clams, bacteria, and metals.
 The model was calibrated for 2002 and then validated for 2005, 2008 and 2014.
 It has been applied to Lake Erie for estimates of seasonal and spatial dynamics of water quality and phytoplankton, impacts of mussel grazing on phytoplankton biomass and its seasonal dynamics, effects of external nutrient loads and atmospheric forcings on seasonal hypoxia.

-Links to Publications:
+Links to Typical Publications:

 This coupled hydrodynamic-ecosystem model has been applied successfully to several small and large lakes and shown to resolve the predominant nearshore and offshore physical processes such coastal upwelling events and internal waves.
 It has also been shown to be capable of simulating water quality conditions in Lake Erie.
 The model includes nutrient cycling, exchange of dissolved oxygen to and from the atmosphere, decomposition of organic material, abiotic and biotic oxidation of reduced species, and photosynthetic oxygen production and respiratory oxygen by phytoplankton community.